ofiwg/libfabric/fabtests/man/fabtests.7.md

   values and 2 having 3 possible values, ubertest will execute 576 total iterations of each test.

+# EFA provider specific tests

+Beyond libfabric defined functionalities, EFA provider defines its specific features/functionalities.
+These EFA provider specific fabtests show users how to correctly use them.

+*fi_efa_ep_rnr_retry*
+: Tests modifying the RNR retry count (rnr_retry) via fi_setopt, and then runs a simple program to test if the error cq entry (with error FI_ENORX) can be written to application, if RNR happens.
+  Use `-R` option to specify RNR retry count.
+The valid values are 0-7, where 7 indicates infinite retry on firmware.

 ### Config file options

 The following keys and respective key values may be used in the config file.